wp-plugins/sar-one-click-security/readme.txt

 If you need to remove the security rules for some reason, simply deactivate the plugin.
 If you want to add them again, activate the plugin again, that easy ;)

 And remember, **if your theme uses TimThumb, check FAQ before installing the plugin**.

+= Known issues =

+There are some plugins that uses direct access to .php files in the wp-conteng/plugins/ directory.
+That, in my honest opinion, is bad practice and should be avoided.

+If you use some of these plugins, you can't use this.

+Some plugins detected with this behaviour:

+* Google Doc Embedder
+* Yet Another Related Posts Plugin (YARPP)

 == Installation ==